dasisdormax/csgo-multiserver/README.md

-## About this fork
+## About this project

-This fork is a complete rewrite of [csgo-server-launcher](https://github.com/crazy-max/csgo-server-launcher) (which seemed to be primarily designed for rented root servers).
+This is a complete rewrite of [csgo-server-launcher](https://github.com/crazy-max/csgo-server-launcher) (which seemed to be primarily designed for rented root servers).
 Intention is to make server management easier in both shared server and LAN environments.

+There is still A LOT to do!